-All applicants must submit documentation demonstrating that the governing body of the organization, on whose behalf the application is submitted, approves the application's submission to ANA for the current grant competition period.
+All applicants must submit documentation demonstrating the governing body of the organization on whose behalf the application is submitted approves the application's submission to ANA for the current grant competition period.
 Pursuant to 45 CFR §1336.33, if the applicant is a tribally authorized component or division of a tribal government, the applicant must also include documentation demonstrating that the governing body of the tribe approves the application's submission to ANA for the current competition period.
 All documentation submitted must be signed and dated by an official of the governing body.
-In signing the application, the governing body agrees that the applicant organization will assume the obligation imposed by applicable federal regulations and other terms and conditions, meeting minutes from the governing body, and/or letters from the authorizing official reflecting approval are acceptable documentation depending on what is appropriate for the applicant's governance structure.
+In signing the application, the governing body agrees that the applicant organization will assume the obligation imposed by applicable federal regulations and other terms and conditions of the award, including any assurances, if the grant is awarded.

+Written board resolutions, meeting minutes from the governing body, and/or letters from the authorizing official reflecting approval are acceptable documentation depending on what is appropriate for the applicant's governance structure.
 This documentation should be included with the applicant's submission to ANA.
 Without ANA's receipt of signed and dated documentation prior to the start of the award of grant funds, the applicant's project cannot be approved.